 Easier to find than coconut extract, coconut water or milk are both great coconut flavor bringers.
-There’s a difference though, and it really matter what you want to use the coconut for.
+There’s a difference though, and it really matters what you want to use the coconut for.

 Coconut milk is thicker than coconut water, and has a whole lot of fat in it.
 This makes it creamy, very very white, and definitely sweet-coconut-y, rather than nutty.
 This is best to use in baked goods, sauces, creams, or whatever else needs to taste like coconut but not necessarily have the texture.

 Coconut water is better for smoothies, juices, virgin pina Coladas, anything that doesn’t necessarily have to be white, but it has to taste of coconut.
 Coconut water is sweeter than coconut milk, and has a distinctly nutty and slightly salty/umami flavor that makes it great as a drink on its own.